RuijieJ/pren/README.md

 ## Requirements

-1. pytorch 1.4.0 and torchvision 0.5.0 (used in experiments of our paper)
+- python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (used for experiments in our paper)
-2. other libaries can be installed by
+- other libaries can be installed by
 ```
 pip install -r requirements.txt
 ```